samiamlabs/minireach_docs/source/safety.rst

  - Keep fingers, hair, and clothing away from wheels, gears, and any location that is could potentially be a pinch point.
  - Be aware of the location of emergency exits and ensure that the robots cannot block them.
  - Do not operate the robots outdoors.
+ - All testing of new features on the robots should be done in an enclosed area.

 \